sandysptra09/Learn_Python/README.md

 - **Customizable Password Generation:** Choose length and character types for your password.
 - **Password Saving:** Save generated passwords to a file for future use.
 - **View Saved Passwords:** Retrieve and view previously saved passwords.

+# 🏞️ 4.
+Expanded Adventure Game

+### ✨ Description

+The **Expanded Adventure Game** is a text-based adventure where players explore a fantasy world, solve puzzles, fight a dragon, and make choices that affect their journey.
+The game begins in a dark forest, with two paths leading to different adventures: a mysterious cave and a quiet village.
+Along the way, players collect items, solve riddles, and engage in battles, all while attempting to win treasure and survive!

+### ✨ Gameplay

+Players are presented with multiple choices throughout the game that affect the storyline.
+Depending on the player's actions, they will encounter various scenarios such as:

+- Solving puzzles 🧩 in a cave.
+- Fighting a dragon 🐉.
+- Exploring a village 🏡 and interacting with NPCs.
+- Collecting gold 💰, weapons ⚔️, and magical items 🗝️.

+The player's inventory is tracked throughout the game, affecting their ability to survive and progress in the game world.

+### ✨ Features

+- **🛡️ Inventory Management**: Keep track of items like swords ⚔️, shields 🛡️, gold 💰, and magic keys 🗝️.
+- **📜 Multiple Choices**: Make decisions that alter the storyline.
+- **🧩 Puzzles and Riddles**: Solve puzzles to progress in the story.
+- **⚔️ Combat System**: Engage in battles with a dragon 🐉 and other challenges.
+- **🗺️ Exploration**: Explore a village 🏘️, a cave ⛰️, and a forest 🌲 in search of treasure and adventure.